Spaces available for reservation:

 Items may not be reserved for more than 5 consecutive workdays.
 Special consideration may be granted if it found the lesson cannot be completed within the 5-day limit.
 Please see the Media Specialist to discuss extended reservations.

 Students must be actively engaged in a lesson or assignment.
-Computer labs may not be reserved for free-time play or Internet browsing.

 If a reservation cannot be kept, please cancel the reservation and free up the resource for use by others.